 7. Anti genotoxic properties due to ascorbic acid in Chanterelle mushroom

-Chanterelle mushroom contains ascorbic acid which reduced mutation rate and β-carotene which prevent DNA damage.
+Chanterelle mushroom contains ascorbic acid which reduced mutation rate and β-carotene which prevents DNA damage.
 Thus consumption of chanterelle mushroom exhibit antigenotoxic effects, prevents mutation, increase cell genome damage repair system and prevent cancer (15).

 8. Treat cancer

-Presence of polysaccharides in Chanterelle mushrooms possesses interesting chemopreventive potential which inhibits the proliferation of various cells such as human cervix adenocarcinoma HeLa, breast carcinoma, human myelogenous leukemia and colon cancer cells with the simultaneous absence of toxicity towards normal cells (16).
+The presence of polysaccharides in Chanterelle mushrooms possesses interesting chemopreventive potential which inhibits the proliferation of various cells such as human cervix adenocarcinoma HeLa, breast carcinoma, human myelogenous leukemia and colon cancer cells with the simultaneous absence of toxicity towards normal cells (16).

 9. Treat hypertension

-Presence of high amounts of antioxidants such as phenols and flavonoid contents in Chanterelle mushrooms is helpful in lowering blood pressure, reduce the risk of stroke in people with hypertension and safe in pregnancy (17).
+The presence of high amounts of antioxidants such as phenols and flavonoid contents in Chanterelle mushrooms is helpful in lowering blood pressure, reduce the risk of stroke in people with hypertension and safe in pregnancy (17).